 It is expected that our students will keep in close communication with the cooperating teacher, letting them know in advance when they plan to visit the classroom and for how long.
 If they are sick or need to cancel at the last minute, it is expected that they will call the school and email the cooperating teacher right away.

 Thank you very much for your interest and willingness to share your classroom with our students.
 Many of our students say that the field placement is one of the most valuable parts of their education courses.
-As a 301/303 cooperating teacher, we see your role as that of mentor, and hope that communication between you and your student will be frequent, dynamic, and help both of you explore various aspects of teaching style and pedagogical approach.
-Ideally, there would be some time set aside each week for you to meet to discuss why you may have taught a lesson the way you did, or how you decided how to manage a classroom situation, or the ways in which you assessed students on a recent topic, etc. We ask that you welcome the student into the classroom as a participant, and incorporate them into your classroom routine as fully as possible.
-Please provide them with a syllabus, copies of texts, roll lists/seating charts, school/classroom policies, etc. as soon as they begin their field placement.
+As a 3301/3302 cooperating teacher, we see your role as that of mentor, and hope that communication between you and your student will be frequent, dynamic, and help both of you explore various aspects of teaching style and pedagogical approach.
+We ask that you spend at least 20 minutes each week meeting with your Bowdoin student to discuss why you may have taught a lesson the way you did, or how you decided how to manage a classroom situation, or the ways in which you assessed students on a recent topic, etc. We ask that you welcome the student into the classroom as a participant, and incorporate them into your classroom routine as fully as possible.
+Please provide them with a syllabus, copies of texts, roll lists/seating charts, rubrics, school/classroom policies, etc. as soon as they begin their field placement.
 An orientation to the school and introductions to colleagues is also very helpful.
 Students may work with small groups, individuals, or help you present an aspect of a lesson you are teaching.
 You may include them in the additional responsibilities of teaching to the degree to which you feel comfortable – i.e. IEP meetings, department meetings, etc. While these students are “teachers-in-training,” we ask that you do not leave them alone to be responsible for a classroom at any time, or to substitute teach for you.

 Bowdoin students are responsible for maintaining frequent communication with you regarding the times and dates of their visits.
 While each one is encouraged to also check school calendars, it is sometimes helpful to remind them when school will be closing early or be closed altogether for a professional development day or vacation.